 Every computer should be running antivirus software that automatically updates virus definitions and scans the computer on a regular basis.

-All Windows machines connecting to the University network should be running antivirus software.
-There are antivirus companies that will provide free antivirus software for non-commercial use listed below.
+All machines connecting to the University network should be running antivirus software.
+For Windows users, Windows 10 has the built-in Microsoft Defender Antivirus that provides real-time protection against viruses, malware, and spyware.
+As for macOS, there are antivirus companies that will provide free antivirus software for non-commercial use listed below.
 While Loyola University Chicago does not endorse or support any of these companies, you should be aware of your options for free virus protection if you do not wish to purchase antivirus software.

 Faculty and Staff

-All Loyola computers should be running a copy of Windows Defender (renamed from Microsoft Forefront) antivirus.
+All Loyola computers should be running Windows Defender Antivirus.